hrsoup/comp550_project/README.md

 ## Results

-The original experimental results of our paper are shown in the `results` folder.
+The original experimental results of our paper are in the `results` folder.